-A highly customizable minor in economics from the Richard A. Chaifetz School of Business can complement a major in another discipline such as the health professions, engineering, political science, public policy or law.
+A highly customizable minor in economics from Saint Louis University’s Richard A. Chaifetz School of Business can complement a major in another discipline such as the health professions, engineering, political science, public policy or law.

 Through the Chaifetz School’s economics curriculum, students will learn to apply theory and problem-solving skills while balancing public policy with the choices faced by today’s society.
 Students receive a solid introductory background in the field, taking core classes in macro- and microeconomics, econometrics and business statistics.

 Students may pursue a wide variety of elective courses based on their interests.
 The economics minor is available to both business and non-business students.

 |ECON 3140||Intermediate Microeconomics †||3|

 |OPM 2070||Introduction to Business Statistics §||3|

 |Law and Economics|